aspose-pdf/Aspose.PDF-Documentation/en/net/plugins/aspose-pdf-net-for-crm/oneclick-pdf-document-generator/_index.md

 #### Importing the Solution

 - Download the Solution File.
-(Managed if you intent to uninstall it)
+(Managed if you intent to uninstall it).
 - Open CRM and go to Import Solution.
 - Click Browse and select the downloaded solution file and click next.
 - Click Next and wait for the solution to import.